fortran-gaming/dungeon/README.md

 The purpose of this update is to make DUNGEON compilable using gfortran, enabling a new generation of adventurers to "GET LAMP."

 ## COMPILATION
+You can use CMake or the traditional Makefile.

+    (cd bin; cmake ../src && make)
+    ./dungeon

+or using just the Makefile

     (cd src; make && mv dungeon ..)
     ./dungeon

 `dungeon` executable *must* be run from the directory containing the `dindx` and `dtext` files.